mccv/streamyj/README.md

       }
     }

-Parsing methods can also be defined and used without the {} syntaxxs
+Parsing methods can also be defined and used without the {} syntax

     val printfield:Streamy.ParseFunc = {
       case FieldName(s) => println("hit field " + s)